AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 // ...
 ```

 The only tricky part worth mentioning here is relative to the color pickers.
 SWCs feature a variety of color-related components (Color Area, Color Handle, Color Loupe, Color Slider) but not an actual picker.
-This add-on implements it via a `<sp-swatch>` for the UI and a hidden native `<input>` element.
+This add-on implements it via a `<sp-swatch>` for the UI and a hidden native `<input>` element behind it.

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="2" languages="index.html, ui/index.js"/>